Royals fall 5-4 to Dodgers on walk-off walk | FOX Sports

 Royals fall 5-4 to Dodgers on walk-off walk

+LOS ANGELES — Giving the Dodgers extra opportunities is dangerous these days.

-LOS ANGELES — All-Star rookie Cody Bellinger drew a bases-loaded walk to force in the winning run in the 10th inning and the NL West-leading Los Angeles Dodgers rallied to beat the Kansas City Royals 5-4 on Saturday night for their fifth straight victory.
+All-Star rookie Cody Bellinger drew a bases-loaded walk to force in the winning run in the 10th inning and the NL West-leaders rallied to beat the Kansas City Royals 5-4 on Saturday night for their fifth straight victory.

+“It’s one of those things where you have a very good team and things are going well,” Dodgers manager Dave Roberts said of the streak.
+“The opposition, there is a certain fear that things are going to get away from them.”

-The Dodgers (60-29) reached the 60-win mark before the All-Star break for the first time since 1974.
+The Dodgers reached the 60-win mark before the All-Star break for the first time since 1974.
 They are just the third team in franchise history to do so since 1933, joining the 1973 and ’74 squads that had 63 wins each.
+Their 60-29 record is the best in baseball.

+The Dodgers have won 17 of 18 at home, where they lead the majors with a 38-11 mark.

-Royals reliever Scott Alexander (1-3) loaded the bases on consecutive walks to Chase Utley, Corey Seager and Justin Turner leading off the inning.
+Royals reliever Scott Alexander (1-3) loaded the bases on consecutive walks to Chase Utley (who stole second), Corey Seager and Justin Turner leading off the inning.
 He was replaced by Kelvin Herrera.

 With the infield drawn in, fans chanted “Cody!
-Cody!” as Bellinger worked a full count before walking to force in Utley.
+Cody!” as Bellinger worked a full count before walking and forcing in Utley.

+“We put extra focus on Herrera because we knew we were going to face him in a close situation,” Bellinger said.
+“He throws hard so I was sitting on the heater and I missed the 3-1.
+He just missed his slider (on the full count).”

-Joc Pederson hit a two-run homer in the second for the Dodgers, who blew a 3-0 lead before tying the game 4-all on Bellinger’s 25th homer in the eighth.
+Joc Pederson hit a two-run homer in the second for the Dodgers, who blew a 3-0 lead before tying the game 4-all on Bellinger’s team-leading 25th homer in the eighth.

+“When you’re playing a team of this caliber, the way they are playing lately, you just can’t afford to give away any runs or pass up any opportunities,” said Royals first baseman Eric Hosmer, who extended his hitting streak to 14 games.

 Ross Stripling (1-3) got the win with one strikeout on 14 pitches in the 10th.